rpalo/pq-cli/README.md

 As the project grows and the number of commands increases, I hope to expand the project structure to a more robust foldery structure, with each command getting its own module.
 Put that in the TODOS.

 ## Tests
-My goal is to develop the PQ CLI via TDD, so *in theory* the tests will be written before the actual functions, and they can be found in `test_pqcli.py`.
+My goal is to develop the PQ CLI via TDD, so *in theory* the tests will be written before the actual functions, and they can be found in `test_pqcli_main.py`.
 As above, it is my plan to move this to a more modular project structure as more and more commands get created.
 Eventually, each command subtree will have its own test module.

 ## Future Plans
 * Fill in the README
 * Create Tests
+* Rearrange the module into real, bigkid folders
 * Update command: part cost calculater to use SQLITE db of saved
+* Create command: mold folder creation
 * Consider creating a command to go into a quasi-repl?

 ## Additional Resources